My House (Flo Rida song): Commercial performance

 "My House" debuted at number 96 on the Billboard Hot 100 in the issue dated November 28, 2015, before falling to 99 on the following week.
 The song then slowly gained momentum until a sharp increase in attention following Flo Rida's January 14, 2016 performance on The Tonight Show Starring Jimmy Fallon, a halftime performance at an NFL playoff game on January 16, and its appearance as WrestleMania 32's theme song on April 3, jumping places from 23 to 12 and becoming the track to gain the most digital sales in a week on the chart.

-On the issue dating March 19, 2016, the single reached its peak of number four, becoming Flo Rida's eleventh and most recent top 10 single in his native United States.
+On the issue dating March 19, 2016, the single reached its peak of number four, becoming Flo Rida's eleventh and most recent top 10 and top 40 single in his native United States.
 The song has been certified quadruple Platinum in the US.
 The song sold 2,217,000 copies in the United States in 2016, making it the second best-selling song of the year, as well as the best-selling song of the first half of 2016.
 It was ranked at number 35 on Billboards Decade-End Digital Songs chart.
 As of December 2016, it has sold a total of 2,732,000 downloads in the country.